Wrong Partner, IT Project Failure (and the Cost of Divorce)

 June 3, 2019

-Written by Dynasource CEO, Paul White
+Written by Dynasource Supervisory Board member, Paul White

 There have been some high profile divorces recently.
 One involving a settlement of $35bn took the record for being the most “expensive”.
 Whilst the cash settlement grabs the headlines – this doesn’t account for the impact on other existing relationships – children, friends, other family – or future ones.
 Similarly, business breakups can have impacts that last far beyond the initial financial implications of separation.